kuro68k/kibom/readme.md

 `Custom_fields.txt` lists custom fields that can be added to components in Kicad, and which will then appear on the BOM.

 Tab Separated Value (TSV) output can be copy/pasted into Google Sheets and most other spreadsheet programs.
 PDF output needs headers and footers adding to it.
 A notes section at the end would also be a good idea.

+For XLSX output a header and footer can be specified.
+See the examples.